-- Installing foundations for equipment - Unloading, installing, and anchoring skid(s) - Routing process gas supply/return, and utility piping to the boundary of the process - Routing a single electrical power supply with disconnect to the test partner's skid. - Waste water disposal or characterization of waste water to be returned to DFS if provisions exist for the leased test bay. - Commissioning and startup of the skid
+- Installing foundations for equipment. - Unloading, installing, and anchoring skid(s) see Section 7.1. - Routing process gas supply/return, and utility piping to the boundary of the process. - Routing a single electrical power supply with disconnect to the test partner's skid. - Waste water disposal or characterization of waste water to be returned to DFS if provisions exist for the leased test bay. - Commissioning and startup of the skid.

-12.2.Work Plan
+12.2.
+Work Plan